MovieaT33/install-archlinux/README.md

 ## Description

-This script automates the installation of Arch Linux with LUKS encryption using LVM for Arch Linux with UEFI 64-bit architecture.
+This script automates the installation of Arch Linux with LUKS encryption using LVM and UEFI 64-bit architecture in United Kingdom.

 ## Requirements